oviirup/jiosaavn-extension/readme.md

 - You will see a button called **Load Unpacked Extension...** click that
 - Select the extracted folder and click **Open**\
   <small>
   Note: <strong>Developer mode</strong> is required to enable the extension.
 You can see a toggle button promptly named "Developer Mode".
-Turn it on to enable the Developer mode.<br>
+Turn on to enable the Developer mode.<br>
-  You might get turn off developer mode notification every time you open the browser if you are using Stable versions of chrome.
+  You might get "turn off developer mode" notification every time you open the browser if you are using Stable versions of chrome.
 You can use Chrome Dev or Canary of that notification annoys you.
   </small>

 ## Behind the Scenes

-The extension just fetches data from the JioSaavn server for necessary links to download the songs.
+The extension fetches data from the JioSaavn server for necessary links to download the songs.
 Then it grabs the song in mp3 or aac format from the backend services.

 [&#x21e1; Back to top](#)